What Does a Bus Driver Do?

 - Check the bus tires, lights, and oil when needed for basic maintenance

 Additional duties vary somewhat among different types of bus drivers and employers.
 For example, some bus drivers may be responsible for collecting fares, handling customer luggage, or keeping track of passengers.

 To ensure safe travel, bus drivers must operate their vehicles with great care.
 They must also ensure that passengers are safe from harm from within the bus.
-Unruly behavior by passengers cannot be tolerated because it puts others at risk of harm either directly or by causing distraction for the driver.

 Drug and alcohol use while on duty is strictly forbidden.
 Not only can it get a bus driver fired, it can get a bus driver arrested and CDL suspended.
 A driver with a suspended CDL cannot legally operate a bus.

 A bus driver's salary can vary depending on location, experience, and employer.
 The U.S. Bureau of Labor Statistics (BLS) separates salary data for different types of bus drivers.

 - Top 10% Annual Salary: $49,430